cypheroxide/Pi4-TravelRouter/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-Raspberry_Pi-C51A4A?style=flat-square&logo=Raspberry-Pi)
 ![WireGuard](https://img.shields.io/badge/wireguard-%2388171A.svg?style=flat-square&logo=wireguard&logoColor=white)

-## Project Overview
+## Overview

-Pi4-TravelRouter transforms a Raspberry Pi 4 into a feature-rich travel router that provides secure internet access when traveling.
-Instead of connecting your devices directly to untrusted public Wi-Fi networks, this solution creates your own private wireless access point while routing traffic through the public network via a secure, managed connection.
+Transform a Raspberry Pi 4 into a secure travel router that creates your own private wireless network, protecting your devices from untrusted public Wi-Fi.
+Features include network-level ad-blocking, VPN integration, and web-based management interfaces.

 **Key Benefits:**
-- 🔒 **Security**: Your devices never connect directly to public Wi-Fi
+- 🔒 **Security**: Private wireless AP instead of direct public Wi-Fi connection
-- 🛡️ **Privacy**: Built-in Pi-hole blocks ads and trackers at the network level
+- 🛡️ **Privacy**: Pi-hole blocks ads and trackers for all connected devices
-- 🌐 **VPN Integration**: Seamless Tailscale and ProtonVPN WireGuard support
+- 🌐 **VPN Integration**: Support for Tailscale, ProtonVPN, and WireGuard
-- 📱 **Easy Management**: Web-based interfaces for all components
+- 📱 **Easy Management**: Web interfaces for all services
-- 💾 **Persistent Storage**: All data and containers stored on USB drive
+- 💾 **Portable**: All data stored on USB drive for complete portability
-- ⚡ **Optimized Performance**: 8GB SSD swap and automated backups

-This project was developed as a reliable alternative to solutions like FreedomBox and RaspAP, using standard Raspberry Pi OS and well-tested components for maximum stability.

 ## Key Features

-### 📡 **Wireless Router/Access Point**
-- **Panda PAU09 N600 USB Wi-Fi Adapter**: Creates a secure wireless AP for your devices
+- **📡 Wireless Access Point**: Dual Wi-Fi setup with secure WPA2 AP for your devices
-- **Dual Wi-Fi Setup**: Built-in Wi-Fi connects to public networks, USB adapter broadcasts your private network
-- **WPA2 Security**: Protected access point with customizable SSID and password
-- **DHCP Server**: Automatic IP assignment for connected devices (192.168.4.0/24 subnet)

-### 🐳 **Docker + Portainer Container Management**
-- **Portainer Web UI**: Easy container management via web interface
-- **Persistent Storage**: All containers and data stored on USB drive for portability
-- **Docker Compose**: Orchestrated multi-container deployments
-- **Log Management**: Automated log rotation to prevent disk space issues

-### 🛡️ **Pi-hole Network-Level Ad Blocking**
-- **DNS Filtering**: Blocks ads, trackers, and malicious domains at the network level
-- **Custom Blocklists**: Pre-configured with BlockListProject comprehensive lists
+- **🛡️ Network-Level Ad Blocking**: Pi-hole DNS filtering with comprehensive blocklists
-- **Web Dashboard**: Monitor blocked queries and manage whitelist/blacklist
-- **Network-Wide Protection**: All connected devices benefit from ad blocking

-### 🔐 **Tailscale VPN Integration**
-- **Personal Network Access**: Secure connection to your home/office network
-- **Route Advertisement**: Share the travel router subnet with your Tailscale network
-- **Zero-Config**: Simple setup with automatic mesh networking
-- **Cross-Platform**: Access from any device with Tailscale installed

-### 🌐 **WireGuard with ProtonVPN**
-- **Toggle VPN Support**: Easy switching between direct connection and ProtonVPN
-- **Multiple Endpoints**: Pre-configured Swiss (CH) and Swedish (SE) servers
-- **Kill Switch**: Automatic failsafe to prevent traffic leaks
-- **NetShield Integration**: ProtonVPN's ad-blocking and malware protection

-### 📊 **Advanced DNS Blocklists**
-- **BlockListProject Integration**: Comprehensive blocklists for various categories
+- **🔐 VPN Integration**: Support for Tailscale, ProtonVPN, and custom WireGuard
-- **Categorized Blocking**: Ads, malware, phishing, tracking, social media, and more
-- **Regular Updates**: Automated blocklist updates for current threat protection
-- **Customizable**: Easy addition/removal of specific blocklist categories

-### 💾 **Optimized Storage & Performance**
+- **🐳 Container Management**: Docker services with Portainer web interface
-- **USB Drive Storage**: All persistent data stored on external USB drive
+- **💾 Portable Storage**: All data stored on USB drive for complete portability
-- **8GB SSD Swap**: High-performance swap file on SSD for heavy workloads
-- **Memory Optimization**: Tuned kernel parameters for better RAM utilization
-- **Automated Backups**: Daily system backups with 7-day retention

-### 🔧 **System Management & Monitoring**
-- **Automated Setup Scripts**: One-command deployment and configuration
-- **Service Management**: Systemd integration for reliable startup/shutdown
-- **Health Monitoring**: Built-in status checks and logging
-- **Recovery Tools**: Backup and restore capabilities for disaster recovery

-## Architecture Overview
+- **🔧 Automated Management**: Health monitoring, backups, and web interfaces

+## How It Works

 The Pi4-TravelRouter uses a dual Wi-Fi interface design to provide secure internet access: